 Editor’s Note: This article is by Alison Loat.
 Alison is the Managing Director, Sustainable Investing and Innovation (SII) at OPTrust, a defined benefit pension plan with over 98,000 members and almost $23 billion in assets under management, based in Toronto, Canada.

 There are few things in life that are truly win-win.
 Most decisions involve give-and-take, setting priorities, and making sacrifices – today’s losses traded for tomorrow’s triumphs.
 It is through this lens that investors have historically viewed sustainable investing – a decision to prioritize the planet over profits, responsibility for returns.
+To learn about other ways of investing, consider learning about the best gold etf.

 At OPTrust, one of Canada’s largest defined benefit pension plans, we believe that value and values don’t have to be opposing ideas.
 In fact, they go hand-in-hand.